enatsek/Debian-Ubuntu/kvm1.md

     --noautoconsole
 ```

-Debian 11 does not recognize ubuntu22.04 os variant, so you can change  it as --os-variant ubuntu20.04
+Parameters explained:
+- `--name`: VM name
+- `--connect`: Connection URI (local system)
+- `--virt-type`: Virtualization type (KVM)
+- `--memory`: RAM in MB
+- `--vcpus`: Virtual CPU count
+- `--disk`: Storage location, format, and size (GB)
+- `--cdrom`: Installation media
+- `--network`: Network bridge for VM connectivity
+- `--graphics`: VNC settings (listens on all interfaces)
+- `--os-variant`: Guest OS optimization profile
+- `--noautoconsole`: Don't automatically connect to console

+**Note**: Debian 11 may not recognize `ubuntu22.04` OS variant; use `ubuntu20.04` instead.

-### 2.2. os-variant List
+### 2.2.
+OS Variant List
-There are lots of OS Variant selections.
-You can find yours with the  following command.
-It helps hypervisor to optimize the system for the  guest OS.
-It can be skipped.
+Many OS variants are available.
+Find yours with:

 ```
 sudo apt install libosinfo-bin --yes osinfo-query os
 ```

+This helps the hypervisor optimize for the guest OS.
+The parameter can be omitted if unsure.

 ### 2.3.
 Connecting to the VM
-A graphical desktop is needed to connect to the VM.
-You can install  virt-viewer package on your Debian or Ubuntu workstation and connect to the VM.
+A graphical desktop is required to connect via VNC.
+Install `virt-viewer` on your workstation:

 **Run on your workstation:**